-This list is by no means exhaustive, but serves to provide a few distinct examples of how Big Data analysis can generate high-quality research outputs in the field of gastroenterology and hepatology.
+This list is not exhaustive, but serves to provide a few distinct examples of how Big Data analysis can generate high-quality research outputs in the field of gastroenterology and hepatology.
 3V: Volume/velocity/variety; CRC: Colorectal cancer; DM: Diabetes mellitus.

 Table 7 Examples of studies on hepatocellular carcinoma research by utilization of large healthcare datasets